ABO/Rhinegold Awards 2019

-The sixth annual ABO/Rhinegold classical music industry awards were presented at the ABO Conference dinner on Thursday 26 January 2017 in Bournemouth.
+The 2019 awards will be presented at the ABO Conference dinner in Belfast on Wednesday 23rd January 2019.

 The criteria for nominations are as follows: